-Investment income (loss) consists of interest and dividend income received from investments along with realized and unrealized gains and losses on investments.
-The Foundation also receives distributions from the Vancouver Foundation.
+Investment income consists of interest and dividend income received from investments along with realized and unrealized gains and losses on investments, which is recorded on the accrual basis.
+The Foundation also receives distributions from the Vancouver Foundation, which is recorded as revenue when received or receivable.